 No, it is not too late to join a team!
-If you would like to be placed on a specific team, please email Emily Egbers at email@example.com.
+If you would like to be placed on a specific team, please email Raven Brzeszkiewicz at email@example.com.

 Can I send a donation as a check?

 Yes, of course!
-You can make your check out to IUPUI Student Foundation.
+You can make your check out to Riley Children's Foundation.
 If you are going to mail your check, you can send it to 301 University Blvd, Suite 1031, Indianapolis, IN 46202.
-Please include the name of the person who’s fundraising page needs credited to in the memo line.
+If you are donating on behalf of a Jagathon member, please include their name in the memo line.

 How can I stay up to date on all things Jagathon?

 Follow us on social media!
-Our Twitter, Snapchat, and Instagram handles are @iupuidm and our Facebook page can be found at Jagathon: IUPUI's Dance Marathon!
+Our Twitter and Instagram handles are @iupuidm and our Facebook page can be found at Jagathon: IUPUI's Dance Marathon!